Compute Shader Tutorial#

-In this example, we will simulate a star field using an ‘N-Body simulation’.
-Each star is effected by each other star’s gravity.
+In this tutorial, we will simulate a star field using an ‘N-Body simulation’.
+Each star is affected by the gravity of every other star.
 For 1,000 stars, this means we have 1,000 x 1,000 = 1,000,000 million calculations to perform for each frame.
 The video has 65,000 stars, requiring 4.2 billion gravity force calculations per frame.
 On high-end hardware it can still run at 60 fps!

 How does this work?
 There are three major parts to this program: